 The band has performed concerts at some of world's most prestigious performing arts venues including Carnegie Hall, Sydney Opera House, Glasgow Royal Concert Hall, and Lincoln Center. creating live recordings at these venues among its 13 albums and 3 videos.

 Its members have won all the world's premier solo piping and drumming competitions, including 8 Gold Medals, have created the world's largest summer school for piping and drumming "Piping Hot Summer Drummer", and are in high demand world-wide for teaching.

 The Simon Fraser University Pipe Band was formed in 1966 during the university’s inaugural year.
 Over the years it has become a respected institution in the community and has brought fame to BC with its capture of national and international prizes.

-Led by Pipe Major Terry Lee and Lead Drummer J. Reid Maxwell and wearing the Simon Fraser University Pipe Band tartan, the band consists of a talented core of over forty-five players.
-In 1982, the band won the Grade 1 North American Championship, the top prize on the continent.
+Led by Pipe Major Alan Bevan and Lead Drummer J. Reid Maxwell and wearing the Simon Fraser University Pipe Band tartan, the band consists of a talented core of over forty-five players.
+In 1982, under Pipe Major Terry Lee, the the band won the Grade 1 North American Championship, the top prize on the continent.
 In August 1995 at Glasgow, Scotland, the band captured the ultimate prize on the globe, the Grade 1 World Pipe Band Championship.
 A year later, the band returned to Scotland and captured the title again, becoming the first pipe band from outside the United Kingdom to win the World Championship more than once.

 In both 2008 and 2009 the band won not only the World Pipe Band Championships but also the World Drum Corps Championship.
 During the band’s trip to Scotland in August, 2009 the band recorded the album “Affirmation”, at a sold-out, standing room only, Glasgow Royal Concert Hall.